Seeing More Cooper’s Hawks in Your Neighborhood?

 Oriole at feeder by Tony Woo In April, we can find some of our most exciting spring arrivals.
 Each of these birds has traveled from wintering grounds in Mexico or Central America—with more on the way.
 Allen’s Hummingbird – A flash of copper.
 They prefer coastal habitats Black-headed Grosbeak – They come to seed feeders and […]

-Birds Are Good for Your Brain
+Why Birds Are Good for Your Brain and Mental Wellness

 The world feels noisy.
 Our attention is pulled in every direction.
 And yet step outside, even for a few minutes and something shifts.
 A chickadee calls.
 A hummingbird zips past.
 A finch lands at the feeder.
 Your breathing slows.
 Your shoulders drop.
 You feel better.
 This isn’t just a feeling.
 It’s biology.
 [Photo: Mockingbird singing […]